pymc-devs/pytensor/doc/library/compile/debugmode.rst

 If any problem is detected, `DebugMode` will raise an exception according to what went wrong, either at call time (``f(5)``) or compile time ( ``f = pytensor.function(x, 10*x, mode='DebugMode')``).
-These exceptions should *not* be ignored; talk to your local Pytensor guru or email the users list if you cannot make the exception go away.
+These exceptions should *not* be ignored; talk to your local PyTensor guru or email the users list if you cannot make the exception go away.

 Some kinds of errors can only be detected for certain input value combinations.